OnsenUI/onsen.io/src/documents_en/v2/docs/markdown/react/dialog.markdown

 #### Cancelable dialogs

-To enable hiding the dialog when the user clicks the background the `cancelable` prop can be used.
+To enable hiding the dialog when the user clicks on the background,  the `cancelable` property can be used.
 This also enables hiding the dialog when the user presses the back button on Android devices.

-It is necessary to handle this event so it should be used with the `onCancel` prop.
+It is necessary to handle this event so it should be used with the `onCancel` property.

 ```
 <Dialog